A Man Called Otto: Plot

 Annoyed by Marisol's failure to learn to drive, Otto gives her lessons.
-They visit Sonya's favorite bakery, where Otto explains that Anita and Sonya were best friends, but he and Reuben grew apart over rivalries and trivialities such as loyalties to different car manufacturers, culminating in Reuben's "coup", replacing Otto as chair of the neighborhood association.
+They visit Sonya's favorite bakery, where Otto explains that Anita and Sonya were best friends, but he and Reuben grew apart over rivalries and trivialities such as brand loyalties to different car manufacturers, Otto being for Chevrolet and Reuben Ford.
+The final straw came when Reuben bought a Toyota, culminating in Reuben's "coup", replacing Otto as chair of the neighborhood association.
 Otto babysits Abby and Luna while Marisol and Tommy spend a night out together, and befriends Malcolm, helping to fix his bicycle.

 Otto dodges social media journalist Sharie Kenzie after a video of the incident at the train station goes viral.
 Unable to come to terms with Sonya's death, Otto lashes out at Marisol and also at an agent for Dye & Merika, a real estate company trying to buy up the neighborhood.
-He prepares to commit suicide by shotgun, remembering the bus crash on a romantic trip to Niagara Falls that caused a pregnant Sonya to lose her baby and become a paraplegic.
-This time he is disturbed by Malcolm, who has been kicked out by his father; Otto lets him stay the night.
+He prepares to commit suicide by shotgun, remembering the bus crash on a romantic trip to Niagara Falls that caused a pregnant Sonya to lose their baby and become a paraplegic.
+This fourth suicide attempt is interrupted by Malcolm, who has been kicked out by his father; Otto lets him stay the night.

 Otto learns that Dye & Merika are conspiring with the estranged son of Reuben and Anita, using Anita's secret Parkinson's diagnosis to buy their house and put Reuben in their nursing home.
 He resolves to fight them and asks for Marisol's help, finally opening up about Sonya's lost child and subsequent disability, his frustration at the inaccessibility of the Dye & Merika housing development, and how he was voted out as association chair after a heated confrontation.
 When Dye & Merika staff arrive to take Reuben, the neighbors band together to stop them, while Kenzie live-streams the incident, exposing their illegal access to Anita and Otto's medical records.

 Otto collapses and is taken to hospital, identifying Marisol as his next of kin.
 She is amused to learn that "his heart is too big", then goes into labor and gives birth to a son, Marco.
 Otto gives Marisol and Tommy the cradle he built when Sonya was pregnant, gives his car to Malcolm, and grows closer to his neighbors.

 Three years later, following a snowfall, Tommy notices Otto has not shoveled his walkway as he normally would.
 He and Marisol enter his house and find that Otto has died of heart failure.
 They also find a letter to Marisol bequeathing her his home, savings, new truck, and cat.
 Following his wishes for a funeral, the neighbors gather to remember Otto.